centreon/centreon-documentation/versioned_docs/version-24.04/integrations/data-analytics/sc-splunk-metrics.md

 Perform the installation on the server that will send data to Splunk (central server, remote server, poller).

-1. Login as `root` on the Centreon central server using your favorite SSH client.
+1. Login as `root` using your favorite SSH client.

 2. Run the following command: